 Apache Zeppelin is a data science notebook that allows users to use interpreters to visualize their data with line, bar, pie, scatter charts and various other visualizations.
-One particular interpreter we will utilize is Phoenix that way we can visualize our weather data.
+The interpreter Phoenix will be used to visualized our weather data.

-We have talked about each component within the project individually, now we will discuss at high level how each component connects to each other.
+We have talked about each component within the project individually, now let’s discuss at high level how each component connects to each other.

 IoT Weather Station at the Raspberry Pi + Sense HAT + MiNiFi